ShellyBrady/Portfolio-Project-One-The-Cat-Ark/README.md

 # Portfolio-Project-One-The-Cat-Ark
  Website for a fictional Cat Rescue and Adoption Shelter

- The Cat Ark Website
+## The Cat Ark Website
+###### About

-The Cat Ark Website is a site that aims to bring awareness to a cat shelter in order to garner donations, both in funding and in supplies.
+The Cat Ark Website is a site that aims to bring awareness to a cat shelter in Galway, Ireland in order to garner donations, both in funding and in supplies.
 It also shows the cats that are available to be adopted so people can be tempted into giving the cats in the shelter a new home.
 As The Cat Ark is a not-for-profit shelter, it is important to fundraise to pay for vetinary bills, supplies, food and overheads.
 It is therefore essential that people know that the shelter exists, all the good work it does and how important it is for the local cat population.
 Without an informative, eye-catching website, it will be difficult to encourage enough people to support the shelter with donations.
 The site will also look for volunteers to help in the day-to-day running of the shelter.